What Is The Speed Of Sound Fps

 Accounting for Temperature

-For more accurate distance calculations, especially over longer distances, it's important to account for temperature variations.
+For more accurate distance calculations, especially over longer distances, you'll want to account for temperature variations.
 Use the formula provided earlier to adjust the speed of sound based on the air temperature.

 Practical Considerations